drsimpkins-teaching/cogs138/main_project/FinalProject_Guidelines.md

 - Assemble a Jupyter notebook that communicates your hypothesis, methods, and results.
 Submit this as your final project.
 - Submit feedback about group and individual group members.
 This is done individually.

-We strongly encourage you to discuss potential project ideas with your TAs and IAs, and/or with Prof. Voytek!
+We strongly encourage you to discuss potential project ideas with your TA and/or with Dr. Simpkins!
 This will give us a chance to make sure you’re on the right track even before you submit your draft.

 ## Tools and Datasets